-For the year ended 30 June 2020, the financial KPIs accounted for 70% of the executive team's STI and set specific profit and order book targets.
+For the year ended 30 June 2021, the financial KPIs accounted for 70% of the executive team's STI and is achievable on outperforming specific targets for profit, excluding any Job Keeper receipts, and order book.

 The non-financial KPIs accounted for 30% of the executive team's STI and comprised the achievement of strategic objectives.
 The strategic objectives were chosen to align with the key drivers for the short term success of the business and provide a framework for delivering long term value.